redolentstoic/redolentstoic.github.io/_posts/2018-5-31-Does-your-multiprocessor-really-need-a-CAS?.md

 }
 {% endhighlight %}

 This concurrent counter does not have the drawback of the previous global-lock approach.
-In case a thread that is about to increment the counter gets preempted for a great amount of time, other threads can keep using and incrementing this counter.
+In case a thread that is about to increment the counter gets preempted for some time, other threads can keep using and incrementing this counter.
 Unfortunately, non-blocking algorithms are much harder to devise and verify correct.
 For example, the first [non-blocking binary search tree](https://dl.acm.org/citation.cfm?id=1835736) is a quite involved algorithm that was devised pretty recently (in 2010).

 There are actually at least two categories of non-blocking algorithms: *lock-free* and *wait-free* ones.
 Specifically, a function is *wait-free* if it guarantees that if one threads keeps taking steps (i.e., the scheduler gives it time slices), then the function call will terminate in a finite number of steps.
 For instance, the above counter is a wait-free counter, since we are guaranteed that every call to `increment` will finish in a finite number of steps.
-A function is *lock-freed* on the other hand, if at least one thread always completes its execution in a finite number of steps.
-Lock-freedom allows individual threads to starve but the system as a whole makes progress, since some thread will always complete the execution of such a function.
+A function is *lock-free* on the other hand, if at least one thread always completes its execution in a finite number of steps.
+Lock-freedom allows individual threads to starve (i.e., not progress) but the system as a whole makes progress, since some thread will always complete the execution of such a function.
 For instance, let us assume we wanted to implement the aforementioned concurrent counter using compare-and-swap.
 An approach would be the following:

 {% highlight c %}
 int increment(int* counter) {